-Using Stacks and Rings 7 f 3 You may add a record to the top of the stack or ring with the L10 statement: 7 f 3 a PUSH address ON stackname ; where address is the address of the first word (perhaps the single word) of the record to be added to the stack. -If you try to add more elements than the stack can hold, a SIGNAL will be generated. -If you try to add more elements than the ring can hold, records will be replaced, starting from the bottom (the first record pushed on).
-You may remove a record from the stack or ring, and optionally assign it to a record variable (a simple variable or array of the appropriate size) with the L10 statement: 7f3b POP stackname ; or POP stackname TO address ; where address is the address of the first word (perhaps the single word) of the record to receive the record from the stack. - If you try to remove more elements than the stack currently holds, a SIGNAL will be generated. -If you try to remove more elements than the ring currently holds, records will be reread, starting from the top.
+PUSH address ON stackname ; where address is the address of the first word (perhaps the single word) of the record to be added to the stack. -If you try to add more elements than the stack can hold, a SIGNAL will be generated. -If you try to add more elements than the ring can hold, records will be replaced, starting from the bottom (the first record pushed on).
+You may remove a record from the stack or ring, and optionally assign it to a record variable (a simple variable or array of the appropriate size) with the L10 statement: POP stackname ; or POP stackname TO address ; where address is the address of the first word (perhaps the single word) of the record to receive the record from the stack. -If you try to remove more elements than the stack currently holds, a SIGNAL will be generated. -If you try to remove more elements than the ring currently holds, records will be reread, starting from the top.
 This should be avoided.
 If you did not previously fill the ring, this top record will hold garbage.
-You may read the first word of the record at the top of the stack or ring (without affecting the stack or ring) as an expression by enclosing the name in square-brackets: 7 f3c [stackname] The second word (the one below that one the stack) may be read as [stackname - 1], and so on.
-E.g. 7 f 3 d var ← [stackname];

-To use stacks and rings, one usually must keep track of how many records are currently on the storage.
+You may read the first word of the record at the top of the stack or ring (without affecting the stack or ring) as an expression by enclosing the name in square-brackets: [stackname] The second word (the one below that one the stack) may be read as Estackname - 1], and so on.
+E.g. var \ [stackname] ; To use stacks and rings, one usually must keep track of how many records are currently on the storage.
 Thus, you probably will need to maintain a count in a simple variable in parallel to use of the stack or ring.

-Section 7: Using the Sequence Generator

-The Sequence Generator is used by a number of NLS commands which require a series of statements from an NLS file.
-A procedure may open a sequence holding a number of statements; the Sequence Generator then passes those statements back, one at a time, every time it is called.
+Section 7: Using the Sequence Generator Introduction The Sequence Generator is used by a number of NLS commands which require a series of statements from an NLS file. procedure may open a sequence holding a number of statements; the Sequence Generator then passes those statements back, one at a time, every time it is called.
 The Sequence Generator considers viewspecs in choosing which statements to return, e.g. level truncation.
 If viewspec i or k is on, it may call a Content Analyzer program before returning the statement.
 This allows a great deal of flexibility in working with a series of statements.